 They are double-coated, and while it may not look like they have a lot of fur to lose, they can surprise owners with how often they shed.
 They can then blow their coat twice a year as the seasons change, resulting in a lot of fur lost.

-Vallhunds are great with kids as long as proper steps are taken to introduce the two and ensure both respect the other’s boundaries.
+Vallhunds are great with children as long as proper steps are taken to introduce the two and ensure both respect the other’s boundaries.

-Odindisa puppies are introduced early to young children of varying ages to ensure they are well socialised.
+Odindisa puppies are introduced early to young children of varying ages to ensure they are well socialised to the quirks of children.

 Uffi with a toddler